Graph of groups decompositions of graph braid groups: Background

 We study cube complexes from the geometric point of view of \emph{hyperplanes}.

 \begin{defn}[Mid-cube, hyperplane, combinatorial hyperplane, carrier] Let $X$ be a cube complex.
-A \emph{mid-cube} of a cube $C \cong [-\frac{1}{2},\frac{1}{2}]^{n}$ of $X$ is obtained by restricting one of the coordinates of $C$ to $0$.
-Each mid-cube has two isometric associated faces of $C$, obtained by restricting this coordinate to $\pm\frac{1}{2}$ instead of $0$.
-A \emph{hyperplane} $H$ of $X$ is a maximal connected union of mid-cubes.
-A \emph{combinatorial hyperplane} associated to $H$ is a maximal connected union of faces associated to mid-cubes of $H$.
-The \emph{closed (resp. open) carrier} of $H$ is the union of all closed (resp. open) cubes of $X$ which contain mid-cubes of $H$. \end{defn}
+A \emph{mid-cube} of a cube $C \cong [-1/2,1/2]^{n}$ of $X$ is obtained by restricting one of the coordinates of $C$ to $0$.
+Construct an equivalence relation $\sim$ on the set of mid-cubes of $X$ by defining $M_1 \sim M_2$ for mid-cubes $M_1, M_2$ if there exists some edge $E$ of $X$ such that $M_i \cap E \neq \emptyset$ for $i = 1,2$, and taking the transitive closure.
+A \emph{hyperplane} $H$ of $X$ is then defined to be the union of mid-cubes in a $\sim$--equivalence class.

+Each mid-cube of a cube $C \cong [-1/2,1/2]^{n}$ has two isometric associated faces of $C$, obtained by restricting the coordinate to $\pm 1/2$ instead of $0$.
+Given a hyperplane $H$, construct an equivalence relation $\sim_H$ on the set of faces associated to mid-cubes of $H$ by defining $F_1 \sim_H F_2$ for faces $F_1, F_2$ if $F_1 \cap F_2 \neq \emptyset$ and their associated mid-cubes intersect a common edge of $X$, and taking the transitive closure.
+A \emph{combinatorial hyperplane} associated to $H$ then defined to be the union of faces in a $\sim_H$--equivalence class.

+The \emph{closed (resp. open) carrier} of a hyperplane $H$ is the union of all closed (resp. open) cubes of $X$ which contain mid-cubes of $H$. \end{defn}

 \begin{convention} We will almost always be using the closed version of the carrier of a hyperplane $H$, therefore we will refer to this version as simply the `carrier' of $H$. \end{convention}